White noise testing for functional time series via functional quantile autocorrelation: Construction of serial dependence tests

 The foregoing construction focuses on testing serial dependence in a single lag $l$ and for a fixed combination $(\tau,\tau',\beta,\beta')$.
 In analogy to classical time series analysis, it is also possible to build portmanteau-type statistics by aggregating quantities based on $\widehat{\rho}(\tau,\tau',l,\beta,\beta')$ over a collection of lags.
-For a fixed positive integer $L$, this corresponds to testing the null hypothesis

-and constructing a statistic that aggregates suitable functions of the FQA estimates across $l=1,\ldots, L$.
+For a fixed positive integer $L$, this corresponds to testing the null hypothesis $H_{0,L}':\ \rho(\tau,\tau',l,\beta,\beta') = 0$ for all $l \in \{1,\ldots,L\}$, and constructing a statistic that aggregates the suitable functions of the FQA estimators across $l$.
 The asymptotic null behavior of such portmanteau statistics can be studied by extending the arguments developed for the fixed-lag case.
 These extensions fit naturally within our framework but are not pursued here, as our primary focus is on fixed-lag inference for simplicity.